bujianbusan/OpenKinetics-Hugo-src/content/home/demo.md

 +++
-# A Demo section created with the Blank widget.
+# A Demo section created with the Blank widget. 这是创建的一个空白的部件
 # Any elements can be added in the body: https://sourcethemes.com/academic/docs/writing-markdown-latex/
 # Add more sections by duplicating this file and customizing to your requirements.

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 15  # Order that this section will appear.
+headless = true  # This file represents a page section. active = false  # Activate this widget? true/false 不显示 weight = 15  # Order that this section will appear.

-title = "Demos"
+title = "Blank widget."
-subtitle = ""
+subtitle = "自定义空白部件"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.